throatwobblermangrove3/Seed/README.md

 [![CircleCI](https://circleci.com/gh/GetPoplog/Seed/tree/main.svg?style=svg)](https://circleci.com/gh/GetPoplog/Seed/tree/main)

-## How to Install Poplog using this resource
+## How to Build and Install Poplog using this resource

-### Single-line install using curl (Debian-based distributions only)
+### Single-line build and install using curl (Debian-based distributions only)

-The simplest way to install Poplog on a debian-based distribution is to run the below command at the command-line.
+The simplest way to build and install Poplog on a debian-based distribution is to run the below command at the command-line.
 It will need you to have curl, sudo and apt already installed.
 The first thing it will do is ask for permission to install packages that it depends on.